junaidwahid/junaidwahid.github.io/_posts/2014-3-3-Hello-World.md

 published: true
 ---

 It seems that the word "ChatGpt" is on everyone's lips these days, no matter where you go or who you talk to.
 But before we get carried away with all the hype, let's take a closer look at some of the challenges that come with these fancy language models.
-Don't worry if none of this makes sense at first - I'll be your trusty navigator and guide you through the murky waters of language model problems
+Don't worry if none of this makes sense at first - I'll explain all the terms in the detail.

 In this article, we will begin by providing a basic understanding of few-shot learning, and explore some of the challenges that arise in this domain.
 It is important to note that a prerequisite for reading this article is a fundamental understanding of machine learning concepts and a willingness to explore new ideas.